-A Message from Dr. Diana Driscoll, Clinical Director of POTS Care
+A Message from Dr. Diana Driscoll, Optometrist and Clinical Director of POTS Care

 COVID-19 is an ongoing global tragedy that will affect public health for at least the next half-century, if not longer.

 We grieve for the families who have lost loved ones, those of you who have suffered from the virus itself.
 As part of this wonderful community, I have had the chance to speak with and comfort so many of you.
 The stories you’ve shared cannot be fully honored with even the sincerest offer of consolation or understanding.
 I will never forget them.

 Because we are a community of strong people, it is time to look ahead to what comes next.
 I’m talking about “Long COVID.”
 Is it real?
 Can COVID lead to POTS?
 Absolutely, and we are going to stop it.

 What is Post-COVID POTS?

 POTS stands for “Postural Orthostatic Tachycardia Syndrome.”
 That means, roughly, “when you stand up, your heart beats rapidly until you sit down again.”

 We have been treating post-COVID POTS patients for the last six months.
 We have also been treating post-viral POTS since our company’s inception over six years ago.
 These patients truly suffer!
 They need to be identified, evaluated, and treated properly.